Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Introduction

 The model studied here is an interacting version of the one dimensional Hatano-Nelson model \cite{Hatano1996,Hatano1997,Hatano1998} for non-Hermitian single-particle localization-delocalization transition.
-Based on exact diagonalization of the interacting non-Hermitian model, we show that a many-body localizable system can undergo a volume- to area-law entanglement transition in eigenstates as a function of disorder and/or drive strength under the current drive for a fixed interaction strength.
-We find that entanglement transition has a direct correspondence with a transition, similar to MBL transition in Hermitian system \cite{Luitz2015,Mace2018}, in terms of participation of the eigenstates in the many-body Hilbert space.
-The non-interacting Hatano-Nelson model also has a time ($\mc{T}$)-reversal symmetry breaking or real-to-complex eigenstate transition \cite{Hatano1996,Hatano1997,Hatano1998} that coincides with localization-delocalization transition.
-We demonstrate that the entanglement and $\mc{T}$-reversal breaking transitions are distinct in the interacting case.
-We also discuss how the system approaches the NESS at long times, under an appropriately defined dynamics, in terms of time-evolution of the entanglement entropy and the memory of the initial state.
-Our study reveals a much richer eigenstate and dynamical phase diagram of the non-Hermitian model compared to the Hermitian systems.
+The model has a time ($\mc{T}$)-reversal symmetry, that could be spontaneously broken by the eigenstates for a large enough strength of the non-Hermitian term.
+In the non-interacting Hatano-Nelson model, $\mc{T}$-reversal symmetry breaking or real-to-complex eigenvalue transition \cite{Hatano1996,Hatano1997,Hatano1998} coincides with localization-delocalization transition.
+We study the interacting non-Hermitian model via exact diagonalization (ED).
+Our main results are the following.\\ (1) We show that a current-driven many-body localizable system can undergo a volume- to area-law entanglement transition in the eigenstates as a function of disorder and/or the strength of the non-Hermitian term for a fixed interaction strength.\\ (2) We find that entanglement transition has a direct correspondence with a transition, similar to MBL transition in Hermitian system \cite{Luitz2015,Mace2019}, in terms of participation of the eigenstates in the many-body Hilbert space.\\ (3) We demonstrate that the entanglement and $\mc{T}$-reversal breaking transitions are distinct in the interacting case.
+We also find another distinct transition within the $\mc{T}$-reversal broken region in terms of the scaling of the current with system length.\\ (4) We show how the system approaches the NESS at long times, under an appropriately defined dynamics, in terms of time-evolution of the entanglement entropy and the memory of the initial state.
+In particular, as in the Hermitian MBL systems, starting with an initial unentangled (product) state the entanglement entropy grows linearly with time $t$ in the volume-law phase.
+In contrast, both in the $\mc{T}$-reversal broken and unbroken area-law phase, entanglement entropy grows as $\ln(t)$.
+However, the entanglement growth is followed by a decay at late times towards an unique NESS.
+Moreover, we find that the memory of the initial state always eventually gets lost as the NESS is attained at long times. \\ Overall, our study reveals a much richer eigenstate and dynamical phase diagram of the non-Hermitian model compared to the Hermitian systems.